-Students who have completed 12 or more credits of 100-or 200-level college work at Rio Salado with a cumulative GPA of 3.25 or higher are eligible for membership in the Alpha Theta Omicron chapter of Phi Theta Kappa, the international honor society for two-year colleges.
+Students who have completed 12 or more credits of 100or 200-level college work at Rio Salado with a cumulative GPA of 3.25 or higher are eligible for membership in the Alpha Theta Omicron chapter of Phi Theta Kappa, the international honor society for two-year colleges.
 Members enjoy recognition, fellowship, leadership, service, and travel opportunities on a regional and national basis.
+In 2004-05, the chapter ranked Third Runner-Up Internationally from nearly 1200 participating chapters in the United States, Canada, Germany, and Japan.